isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-Here, a large object (a network message) is passed to an iterative algorithm, and is it not efficient or correct to copy the message (which may not be copyable):
+Here, a large object (a network message) is passed to an iterative algorithm, and is it not efficient or correct to copy the message (which might not be copyable):

     std::for_each(begin(sockets), end(sockets), [&message](auto& socket)
     {